 Check out Snapchat’s guidelines for Geofilters.
 Some of these guide lines can be rather limiting, such as not allowing for endorsement of social media accounts or hashtags, but the filter will still inform the user of your presence on the app.
 The costs right now are very low, so there is no reason not to use this engaging event marketing strategy.

 5. Use Snapchat with your Other Social Media

 Of course, Snapchat cannot be any effective event organizers only form of social media engagement.
 Facebook and Twitter are so popular and used because they are power tools to spread the word for events.
 Any good social media strategy will include ways to engage users of all forms of social media and reach out to as many potential attendees as possible.
 Each of these social media platforms has a different purpose and a different audience, and you shouldn’t miss out on any of them.

 You can use your Facebook or Twitter or Instagram to help drive more followers to your Snapchat account, and vice versa.
 After all, the quality content of your Snapchat will only do you so much good without followers.

 Staying on the forefront of your audience’s mind is important with social media, especially Snapchat.
 To make use of a cliché: consistency is key.
 Snapchat may be less actionable compared to other social platforms, but there is still great content on it.
 To maximize the effectiveness of your marketing, post stories with an engaging voice.
 Make sure that your followers have a reason to follow you by engaging with them in a thoughtful way.

 With a focus on quality, consistency, and engagement you can build a strong brand on Snapchat.
 We’d love to hear your experiences with Snapchat and what role you think it has to play in the event marketing mix.
 Share your opinion in the comments below! 😉

 Want more information on developing a solid social media strategy?
-Check out this article on how to use Facebook to market your event!
+Click the button below to download the Event Marketer’s Guide to Social Media!